Richard Randall Art Studio: History

 In April 1891, at the age of 22, Richard departed Brisbane with his mother and brother to accompany George Randall on his third tour to England.
 While there, Richard furthered his art studies and applied to enter a well known art school run by Professor Hubert von Herkomer at Bushey, Hertfordshire.
 In December 1892 he was accepted into the Herkomer School and spent the next few years there, eventually earning a free scholarship and life membership.
-In 1895 Richard Randall attained his highest commendation, when one of his watercolour paintings, entitled "The Old Mill", was accepted and exhibited by the Royal Academy of Arts.
+In 1895 Richard Randall attained his highest commendation, when one of his watercolor paintings, entitled "The Old Mill", was accepted and exhibited by the Royal Academy of Arts.

 After leaving the Herkomer School, Richard Randall spent 18 months working in London, occupying a studio in Queensborough Terrace, Bayswater.
 During his time there he painted portraits of many eminent gentlemen, as well as making excursions to picturesque spots around England and to Paris.

 In 1899 Richard Randall returned to Queensland, the purpose of which (according to some sources) was "to carry out his father's patriotic wish, that now he had received some training and experience he should go back and use this and his talent to help lift art matters in his native city and country".
 Richard continued to pursue his career as an artist in Brisbane, becoming involved in exhibitions and competitions.
-In November 1899 he exhibited 50 of his water-colours for sale in Messrs Isles, Love and Co.'s auction mart, in relation to which he was described as a "daring colourist".
+In November 1899 he exhibited 50 of his water-colors for sale in Messrs Isles, Love and Co.'s auction mart, in relation to which he was described as a "daring colourist".
 The influence of Randall's style upon other artists was soon observed in local exhibitions.

 Richard Randall set about establishing his own residence and studio in Brisbane soon after his return.
 The site chosen was a block of land owned by his father at 72 Cordelia Street in South Brisbane, opposite St Andrew's Church of England.
 Purchased in May 1884, a residence (known as 'Hatfield') was built on the site c.
 1896 and early photographs show this residence and the later studio standing close together on the site.
 Some sources state that the studio was built for Richard Randall by his father, however as George Randall was in England at the time of its construction in 1900, the level of his involvement in the project (beyond providing the land) is unclear.
 A 1914 account of Richard Randall's life states that Richard personally superintended the erection of the studio.